gjdipietro/yourhashtag/readme.md

 An app that grabs instagram data for your hashtag and allows the user to compose a collage.
 Delete pictures you don't want, add a title and share.

-To do
+#To do

 - Save and share data
-- Persistent Auth link
-- Keyword URL
-- Style
+- Style (add scss support)
+- Grunt and 100% speed
+- Slick presentation of images
+- find place to put host it.

+#Round 2

+- More view options and meta data (caption, output style)
+- View individual picture and details